mnpw-leeds/PSIPREDauto/README.md

 This package was developed as the documentation for both the PSIPRED REST API and source code is out of date and difficult to use, and only individual jobs can be submitted via the web app.
 Consequently using PSIPRED for any more than a handful of jobs is currently difficult.
 The aim of PSIPREDauto is to allow easy submission of large jobs to PSIPRED and to automatically retrieve the results.
 This is all done with minimal effort for the user via Python.

-PSIPREDauto can be used either as a python package in your IDE, or from the command line via the PSIPREDauto_commandline.py script.
+After installation PSIPREDauto can be used either as a python package in your IDE, or from the command line via the PSIPREDauto_commandline.py script.
 PSIPREDauto has only been tested on Windows 10, however only makes use of the Python standard library and the widely compatible `progressbar2` library so should work on any OS.

+## Installation

+WIP

+`pip install PSIPREDauto`

 ## Examples